Dwight-Englewood/0207-Relic-Recovery/notebook/EnumController.md

 ## Rationale

-The glyph placer on our bot has multiple states it must be in, where a state is defined by servo position.
+The glyph plate on our robot has multiple states it must be in, where a state is defined by servo position.
 We have in total 7 different positions for the glyph release mechanism.
-However, the code an sometiems attempt to move the relic placer to 2 different positions; for example, a driver may tell it to flip upwards to place a glyph, but be simultaneously running our intake; we have 2 different positions for each of the events - which one does the robot choose?
+However, the code will sometimes attempt to move the glyph plate to 2 different positions simultaneously.
+For example, a driver may tell it to flip upwards to place a glyph, but be simultaneously running our intake; we have 2 different positions for each of the events - which one does the robot choose?

-The first solution to this problem is found in Appendix idfk.
+The first solution to this problem is found in Appendix D

 It is a very poor solution, and hard to decipher.

 ```
    } else if (gamepad2.right_trigger > .3) {